TTTTMMMM/chairLocations/README.md

 ### Role-based Security for ChairLocs

 **Big Caveat right up front:** _Firebase rules_ only apply to operations originating from the firebase SDK, not operations originating from functions (API handlers on the server.)!
 And by operations, I mean reads (listeners) and writes.
-You have to implement access control logic code yourself as part of the handlers if you want restrictions on functions code.
+You have to implement access control logic code yourself as part of the handlers if you want restrictions on functions.

 Looking at the _Firebase security rules_ in the section above reveals one big problem: